One-Armed Boxer: Plot

 After escaping the massacre at the school, Tien Lung flees and is eventually rescued by a woman named Jade and her father, who happens to be a specialist in medicine.
 The pair nurse Tien Lung back to health but Tien Lung is still inconsolable for his lost arm and vows revenge and begins his training to destroy anyone and everyone who stands in his way.
 After hearing his intentions, Jade and her father eventually offers to help Tien Lung by explaining that they are in possession of an elixir that strengthen the arms and would make any fighter very powerful, whether or not they have both arms.
-However, for the elixir to work, Tien Lung must destroy all the nerves in his remaining arm, which he agrees to do so by singing his arm on an open flame.
-After recovering from the ordeal, Tien Lung's abilities improve vastly and has become strong enough to demolish everything with his fist, which he decides to finally carry out his mission.
+However, for the elixir to work, Tien Lung must destroy all the nerves in his remaining arm, which he agrees to do by singeing his arm on an open flame.
+After recovering from the ordeal, Tien Lung's abilities improve vastly and become strong enough for Tien to be able to demolish everything with his fist, at which point he decides to finally carry out his mission.

 Tien Lung eventually returns to town and exacts his revenge on the Hook gang by first killing two of the group's professional fighters.
 Upon killing the Judo master, Tien Lung orders the Hook Gang's school to relay a message to tell Master Chao to meet him in the quarry for a showdown.
 Master Chao eventually meets with Tien Lung at the quarry but not without the experts he had hired.
 Tien Lung easily defeats Chao and his professionals but fights a lengthy duel with Chao's Japanese professional, in which he emerges victorious.